Quentin18/newspapers/index.md

 <!-- Figure: Barplot average of compound score for each topic, each party -->
 {% include sentiment_scores_nyt.html %}

 Clearly, the sentiment analysis results are not the ones expected.
-Following our results, we would conclude that both parties tend to agree on most of the topics: they're against war and violence or have very positie emotions towards Donald Trump for example.
+Following these results, we would conclude that both parties tend to agree on most of the topics: they're against war and violence and have very positive emotions towards Donald Trump for example.
 Some results may possible, but we should at least observe a clear demarcation in the opinion scores on topics such as tax or health care, on which both parties are drastically opposed.
 On the contrary, in our results, there is little to no significant difference between Democrats and Republicans.
-Furthemore, as most of the mean sentiment scores are very close to 0, does that mean that the newspapers have a general neutral opinion on each topic?
+Furthemore, as most of the mean sentiment scores are very close to 0, does that mean that the newspapers have in general a neutral opinion on each of the topics?
 And do Republicans really have a neutral opinion on immigration?
-Neutral emotions towards racism?
-It seems absurd to us to make such conclusions, meaning that **our sentiment analysis was unsuccessful**, and we can't use it to determine any news coverage bias.
+Waht about neutral emotions towards racism?
+It seems absurd to make such conclusions, meaning that **our sentiment analysis was unsuccessful**, and we can't use it to determine any news coverage bias.

 <!-- Table: topics with significant difference or not (?) -->